How to Get Health Insurance If You Lose Your Job

 As the name suggests, short-term health insurance provides limited, temporary health insurance coverage until you are able to get major medical insurance during an “open enrollment” period.
 You can enroll into one of these plans at any time; no enrollment period is imposed.
 These plans are not for everyone, though.
-Unlike ACA-compliant plans on the Silver State Health Insurance Exchange, they do not have to cover essential benefits like preventative services, and they do not cover pre-existing conditions, and medicine coverage is very limited.
+Unlike ACA-compliant plans on the Silver State Health Insurance Exchange, they do not have to cover essential benefits like preventative services, and they generally do not cover pre-existing conditions, and medicine coverage is very limited.

 Catastrophic health plans are high-deductible, low-premium plans.
 They cover the same 10 essential benefits as Marketplace plans, but their high deductible means that you are paying most all of your own medical expenses until you’ve met the deductible which is very high.

 Nevada Medicaid provides free or low-cost health coverage for those with limited income.
 There are no enrollment periods, meaning that if you qualify for coverage, you can sign up at any time.
 To qualify, you must meet residency and income guidelines.

 Finding the Right Policy with Nevada Insurance Enrollment

 Losing your job can be scary but knowing your health insurance options can minimize your risk of facing massive medical expenses.
 A health insurance agent at Nevada Insurance Enrollment can help you compare plans and determine which one fits your needs and budget.
 Our agents are kind, knowledgeable, and no-cost to you for this help.